hojongs/hojongs/README.md

 #### Backlogs

-- Argo CD, Rust, Kafka, Redis, Istio, NoSQL(MongoDB), DynamoDB
+- Argo CD, Rust, Kafka, Redis, Istio, NoSQL(MongoDB), DynamoDB, Netty

 <!--
 **hojongs/hojongs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.